In-depth 1-2-1 discussion on your poetry with Richard Scott.

 About Richard Scott View Profile

 Richard Scott was born in London in 1981.
-His poems have appeared widely in magazines and anthologies including Poetry Review, Poetry London, Swimmers, The Poetry of Sex (Penguin) and Butt Magazine.
-He has been a winner of the Wasafiri New Writing Prize, a Jerwood/Arvon Poetry Mentee and a member of the Aldeburgh 8.
-His pamphlet ‘Wound’ (Rialto) won the Michael Marks Poetry Award 2016 and his poem ‘crocodile’ won the 2017 Poetry London Competition.
-Soho (Faber & Faber, 2018) is his first book and was nominated for the 2018 Forward Prize for Best First Collection.
+His pamphlet Wound (Rialto) won the Michael Marks Poetry Award 2016 and his poem ‘crocodile’ won the 2017 Poetry London Competition.
+Soho (Faber & Faber) is his first book and was nominated for the T. S. Eliot Prize, a Costa Book Award and the Forward Prize for Best First Collection.